 The ANC2020 Call for Papers is now closed.

-Professor Alys Young PhD FAcSS is a social scientist who for the past 30 years has specialised in applied health and social care research specifically concerning deaf people across the lifecourse.
+We are pleased to say that Professor Alys Young PhD FAcSS will still be our keynote in 2021.
+Alys is a social scientist who for the past 30 years has specialised in applied health and social care research specifically concerning deaf people across the lifecourse.
 She has led numerous multi-site research studies focussing on health and wellbeing, the organisation, delivery and reform of services to promote equality(ies), and innovative research methodologies.

 She leads the SORD (Social Research with Deaf People) group at the University of Manchester in the UK which is a sign bilingual team of deaf and hearing applied social scientists and is Professor of Social Work and Senior Fellow of the NIHR School for Social Care Research at the University of Manchester, and Visiting Professor at the Centre for Deaf Studies at the University of the Witwatersrand in South Africa.
 Author of over 150 published works supported by research grant income in excess of $20M AUD, she was conferred a fellowship of the Academy of Social Sciences in 2015 for her thought leadership in this field of study and in 2016 she won the Times Higher Education Award for Outstanding Postgraduate Research Supervisor of the Year.